matter-labs/foundry-zksync/README.md

     ```
 - **Create2 Address Derivation**: There are differences in Create2 Address derivation compared to Ethereum.
 [Read the details](https://era.zksync.io/docs/reference/architecture/differences-with-ethereum.html#create-create2).
 - **Contract Verification**: Currently contract verification via the `--verify` flag do not work as expected but will be added shortly.
-- **Specific Foundry Features**: Currently features such as `--gas-report` may not work as intended.
+- **Specific Foundry Features**: Currently features such as `--gas-report`, `--coverage` may not work as intended.
 We are actively working on providing support for these feature types.

 For the most effective use of our library, we recommend familiarizing yourself with these features and limitations.